Z4nR/geojson-api-indonesia/README.md

 ## Contributing
-Thanks to [Ibrahimsyah](https://github.com/Ibrahimsyah) for helping me to build this API.
+Thanks to [Ibrahimsyah](https://github.com/Ibrahimsyah) for helping me to build this API and [ArrayIterator](https://github.com/ArrayIterator) for creating useful geoAPI structure.

 And other contributions are always welcome!